nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-06-11-supporting-onboarding.md

 ## How we tested our ideas and what we found

+Early testing of the emails with users suggested that it was hard for them to assess their usefulness outside of the real onboarding process.
+So we had agreed to put the emails into use and then gather rapid feedback.
+Processors were particularly well placed to provide feedback as SROs often told them during the onboarding calls whether the emails had been useful.

-The emails worked well but as expected we quickly found many bits of wording we could improve.
-For example: we had feedback that some organisations were put off by thinking the new service would require a higher level of IT skills than they had, so we emphasised how quick and easy it is to start getting reimbursement due to deficiencies with the Azure B2C access management system, we learnt that we needed to stress that users should not click any buttons before being told to, as this could cause problems with setting up multifactor authentication
+We found that the emails worked well but we identified many bits of wording we could improve.
+For example:

+* we had feedback that some organisations were put off by thinking the new service would require a higher level of IT skills than they had, so we emphasised how quick and easy it is to start getting reimbursement
+* due to deficiencies with the Azure B2C access management system, we learnt that we needed to stress that users should not click any buttons before being told to, as this could cause problems with setting up multifactor authentication

 We also identified the need for 3 additional emails to remind organisations who had not completed the survey to identify their SRO and book their onboarding call, to provide a reminder the day before the onboarding call, and also to provide a summary of useful information following onboarding.